COVID-19 testing is a powerful tool for limiting the spread of the virus and getting back to normal life.

 COVID-19 tests are now more available than ever.
 You can even acquire them through:

 - Local pharmacies.
-The federal government is also providing free over-the-counter COVID-19 tests at no cost for people with Medicare Part B, including those enrolled in Medicare Advantage plans.
+The federal government is providing free over-the-counter COVID-19 tests at no cost for people with Medicare Part B, including those enrolled in Medicare Advantage plans.
 People with Medicare can get up to eight (8) tests per calendar month from participating pharmacies and health care providers for the duration of the COVID-19 public health emergency.
 As of early April, the national pharmacy chains participating include: Albertsons Companies, Inc., Costco Pharmacy, CVS, Food Lion, Giant Food, The Giant Company, Hannaford Pharmacies, H-E-B Pharmacy, Hy-Vee Pharmacy, Kroger Family of Pharmacies, Rite Aid Corp., Shop & Stop, Walgreens and Walmart.
 If you don't have Medicare, many pharmacies have partnered with state and local governments to offer fast, convenient COVID-19 testing for seniors.
 These include large chains like CVS Health and Walgreens as well as local, independent pharmacies.
 Call your nearest pharmacy or visit their website to learn more about what they offer.

 Other COVID-19 testing options include: